ali-khurshid/My-Individual-Project/README.md

     * OneHotEncoder
     * LabelEncoder

+## Conclusion

 ## Credits

-* The Code Institute Learning Management System modules on pandas and data visualisations with Matplotlib,Seaborn and Plotly.
+* [The Code Institute](https://codeinstitute.net/courses/) Learning Management System modules on pandas and data visualisations with Matplotlib,Seaborn and Plotly.

 * ChatGPT alongside Microsoft Copilot integrated into Visual Studio Code was used to help with code generation and debugging.

 * Template files provided by the course facilitator

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media
+## Media

 - The photos used on the home page was downloaded from Google Images

 ## Acknowledgements (optional)

-* Thanks to the teaching and support staff at Code Institute.
+* Thanks to all the teaching and support staff at Code Institute.
 * Special thanks to Kuminda for clearing the Github roadblock for me.